 For recreational purposes, the terms can be used interchangeably, but for medical purposes, the difference might be more pronounced.

-Cannabinoids: Out of several hundreds of substances that can be extracted from the cannabis plant, there are about a hundred that are called cannabinoids.
+Cannabinoids: Out of several hundred of substances that can be extracted from the cannabis plant, there are about a hundred that are called cannabinoids.

 They impact the “Cannabinoid receptors” in our body, which are partly responsible for important body functions like pain, memory, and appetite.
 THC and CBD (Cannabidiol) are two of the most common cannabinoids.